pyblosxom/pyblosxom/docs/source/writing_entries.rst

    A warning about category names:

-   Be careful when you create your categories--be sure to use characters that are appropriate in directory names in the file system.
+   Be careful when you create your categories--be sure to use characters that are appropriate in directory names for the file system you're using.

 Don't worry about making sure you have all the categories you need up